pymatgen.util package

 property coords: ndarray[source]

-Returns a copy of the vertex coordinates in the simplex.
+A copy of the vertex coordinates in the simplex.

-Checks if a point is in the simplex using the standard barycentric coordinate system algorithm.
+Check if a point is in the simplex using the standard barycentric coordinate system algorithm.

 Taking an arbitrary vertex as an origin, we compute the basis for the simplex from this origin by subtracting all other vertices from the origin.
 We then project the point into this coordinate system and determine the linear decomposition coefficients in this coordinate system.
 If the coeffs satisfy all(coeffs >= 0), the composition is in the facet.